 Team pride is very important when it comes to sports.
 That’s why you should purchase a grill that matches your team colors, if you have that option.
 For example, the Weber Q1200 offers roughly 14 different colors, including a handful of grills with different college logos on the lid!

-If you’re passionate about your school or professional sports team, buying a portable grill that can be used for tailgating will enhance your experience tremendously.
+If you’re passionate about your school or professional sports team, buying a portable grill that can be used for cooking while tailgating will enhance your experience tremendously.
 The ideal grill will be something that cooks fast, is small is size, and easy to clean, so that you can spend more time prepping for the game and less time catering to the grill.